s-brenner/maf-trips/docs/privacy.md

 * To provide analysis or valuable information so that we can improve the Service
 * To monitor the usage of the Service
 * To detect, prevent and address technical issues

+MAF Trips will never:

+* Sell your data to anyone
+* Use your data to serve advertisements

 ## Transfer Of Data